 - Intentional acts such as bullying or sexual harassment by a teacher or other students.

-Under Nevada’s respondeat superior law, schools and school districts are liable for the negligent acts of employees within the scope of their employment.
+Under Nevada’s respondeat superior law, schools and their districts are liable for the negligent acts of employees within the scope of their employment.
+A Nevada teacher is acting within the scope of their employment if:

 - What they were doing occurred during business hours, and